 Whether you’re fully embracing the bold brow or just sticking to your bi-weekly eyebrow appointments at the salon, it’s essential to be committed and very cautious when grooming your brows.
 One or two plucks too many can make or break your entire look so here are some quick tips to maintain the best brow shape all year round.

 IS BOLDER BETTER?

-While this year’s catwalks took on totally different brow forms; from the color pop to textured brow and the au-natural brow, we can’t stress enough to think more about the shape of your own face, your bone structure and the right brow shades to use.
+While catwalks take on totally different brow forms each season; from the color pop to textured brow and the au-natural brow, we can’t stress enough to think more about the shape of your own face, your bone structure and the right brow shades to use.
 The best brow style for you is the one that is the most natural looking and to achieve this one must first apply the right brow shade.

 Your shade should be close to your real hair color but not too close that it appears too dark.
 For most, brows that are too dark look very unnatural so try a shade lighter or go multi-tonal throughout – from bulb to tip.
 Blondes should look for the absolute darkest lowlight of their hair, and match that.
 For blending enthusiasts, the new well-groomed trend is for less of an exaggerated 'drawn-on' bold brow, and more of a natural, “boyish” textured brow that flatters the face.